makusan8/provisioning-homelab-kvm-terraform-ansible/README.md

  sources        /media/virtual-machines/sources
 ```

-- Next, we can define our domain which is kind of specification for our VM like cpu, memory etc
+- Next, we can define our domain which is kind of specifications for our VM like cpu, memory, disk etc

-- Before we continue and apply our new configuration, we have to destroy the previous applied volume
+- Before we proceed and apply our new configuration, we have to destroy the previous applied volume
-- Always destroy -> plan -> apply
+- Always! destroy -> plan -> apply

 ```
 # destroy